 MEMBERSHIP AT FIRST UNITED METHODIST CHURCH OF CLEBURNE

-If you are interested in becoming a member of First United Methodist Church, you are invited to join Pastor Bob Rainey or Pastor Melissa Turkett at the front of the sanctuary, chapel, or youth building during our invitation at the end of worship each Sunday.
+If you are interested in becoming a member of First United Methodist Church, you are invited to join Pastor Bob Rainey or Pastor Melissa Turkett at the front of the sanctuary or chapel during our invitation at the end of worship each Sunday.
 You may also contact our church office for more information about beginning your journey to church membership.
-The following are responses to several of the most frequently asked questions about membership in our church.
+The following are responses to some of the most frequently asked questions about membership in our church.

 DO I HAVE TO BE BAPTIZED TO JOIN THE CHURCH?

-All members of the United Methodist Church are baptized Christians, which means that when you come to join, you may do so with a profession of faith which will include a time of baptism.
-If you have already been baptized, at any age or in any Christian denomination, we recognize and receive your baptism and welcome you into our membership as a transfer from another Christian church.
+All members of the United Methodist Church are baptized Christians, which means that when you come to join, if you have not been baptized you may do so with a profession of faith which will include a time of baptism.
+If you have already been baptized, at any age in any Christian denomination, we recognize and receive your baptism and welcome you into our membership as a transfer from another Christian church.
 If you or a member of your family would like to schedule a baptism, you may do so by contacting Pastor Bob Rainey or Pastor Melissa Turkett.

 WHAT ARE THE EXPECTATIONS OF MEMBERS?

 Members of all United Methodist churches are asked to commit to the following categories of Christian living: